cozy-elixir/cozy_publisher/README.md

 The example above will:

 1. get all files whose path match the given pattern.
 2. extract `data` and `metadata` from files by using adapter `FsBuild.Adapters.MarkdownPublisher`.
 3. call `Article.build/3` for each file, passing the `data` and `metadata` arguments.
-4. define a module attribute named `@articles` with all built articles returned by `Articlre.build/3` function.
+4. define a module attribute named `@articles` with all built articles returned by `Article.build/3` function.

 ## Options

-- `:build` - the name of the module that will build each entry.
+- `:from` - a wildcard pattern where to find all files.
-- `:from` - a wildcard pattern where to find all entries.
+- `:adapter` - the adapter and its options - `{module(), any()}`.
-- `:as` - the name of the module attribute to store all built entries.
+- `:build` - the name of the module that will build each file.
-- `:adapter` - the adapter and its options.
-It allows following formats - `{module, opts}`.
+- `:as` - the name of the module attribute to store all built files.

 ## An example

 Let's build a blog by using the built-in adapter - `FsBuild.Adapters.MarkdownPublisher`, which has Markdown and code highlighting support.

 First, add `fs_build` and other required packages as dependencies: